SmaIIGiant/smaiigiant.github.io/_pages/about.md

 #### <a id="amphibious-robot"></a>**Amphibious Screw-Propelled Micro Robot**

-##### A. Wertz, Y. Geng, A. Shariff, J. Bostic, M. Capitani, M. Humbert, E. Ku, J. Lee, C. A. Aubin, "From Sand to Surf: Amphibious Microrobots demonstrate Environmental Intelligence," (in preparation)
+##### A. Wertz, **Y. Geng**, A. Shariff, J. Bostic, M. Capitani, M. Humbert, E. Ku, J. Lee, C. A. Aubin, "From Sand to Surf: Amphibious Microrobots demonstrate Environmental Intelligence," (in preparation)

 ##### **Publication in Preparation**